-If you are a registered holder of the Company's common shares of beneficial interest, par value \$0.01 per share (the "Common Shares"), as of the close of business on March 27, 2017, the record date for the Annual Meeting, you may vote your Common Shares in person at the Annual Meeting or by proxy.
-If you hold Common Shares in "street name" through a brokerage firm, bank, broker-dealer or other intermediary, you must follow the instructions provided by such intermediary regarding how to instruct such intermediary to vote your Common Shares.
+If you are a registered holder of the Company's common shares of beneficial interest, par value \$0.01 per share (the "Common Shares"), as of the close of business on the record date, the Notice was sent directly to you and you may vote your Common Shares in person at the Annual Meeting or by proxy.
+If you hold Common Shares in "street name" through a brokerage firm, bank, broker-dealer or other intermediary, the Notice was forwarded to you by such intermediary and you must follow the instructions provided by such intermediary regarding how to instruct such intermediary to vote your Common Shares.

 Common Shares represented by properly submitted proxies received by us prior to the Annual Meeting will be voted according to the instructions specified on such proxies.
 Any shareholder of record submitting a proxy retains the power to revoke such proxy at any time prior to its exercise at the Annual Meeting by (i) delivering at or prior to the Annual Meeting a written notice of revocation to our secretary at National Storage Affiliates Trust, 5200 DTC Parkway, Suite 200, Greenwood Village, CO 80111, (ii) submitting a later-dated proxy or (iii) voting in person at the Annual Meeting.
 Attending the Annual Meeting will not automatically revoke a shareholder's previously submitted proxy unless such shareholder votes in person at the Annual Meeting.
-If a proxy is properly authorized without specifying any voting instructions and not revoked prior to the Annual Meeting, the Common Shares represented by such proxy will be voted FOR the election of the nominees named in this Proxy Statement as trustees, to serve on our board of trustees until our 2018 annual meeting of shareholders and until their successors are duly elected and qualify and FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
+If a proxy is properly authorized without specifying any voting instructions and not revoked prior to the Annual Meeting, the Common Shares represented by such proxy will be voted (1) FOR the election of the nominees named in this Proxy Statement as trustees, to serve on our board of trustees until our 2019 annual meeting of shareholders and until their successors are duly elected and qualify, (2) FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018, (3) FOR the approval of the compensation of the Named Executive Officers.
 As to any other business which may properly come before the Annual Meeting or any postponements or adjournments thereof, the persons named as proxy holders on your proxy card will vote the Common Shares represented by properly submitted proxies in their discretion.

-This Proxy Statement, the Notice of Annual Meeting of Shareholders and the related proxy card are first being made available to shareholders on or about April 14, 2017.
+This Proxy Statement, the Notice of Annual Meeting of Shareholders and the related proxy card are first being made available to shareholders on or about April 4, 2018.